Salisbury man previously convicted of murder back in jail for selling narcotics to undercover deputies - Salisbury Post

 Broadway received a $500,000 secured bond and is being held in the Rowan County Detention Center.

 The Rowan County Sheriff’s Office said Broadway was released from prison in January 2020 after serving 11 years for the second-degree murder charge.
 Broadway pleaded guilty in 2009 to breaking into a home and robbing and killing a Davidson County man.

-Broadway and a Lexington man, Ricky Tyrell Kessler, made statements that an East Spencer man, Damarious Crawford, fired the fatal shot that killed Brandon Kenyon Ausborne, a 26-year-old man whose fiancee found him dead in the driveway, the Lexington Dispatch reported in 2009.
+While Broadway pleaded guilty to second-degree murder, another man was accused of firing the fatal shot that killed Brandon Kenyon Ausborne, a 26-year-old man whose fiancee found him dead in the driveway, the Lexington Dispatch reported in 2009.

 County commissioners forgiving, understanding after release of Pierce arrest video